IGDRion/EnrichRadar/README.md

 - Gprofiler button generate an interactive graph with gprofiler2 (tool for multi-databases enrichment analysis)

 ## Support
-If you are having any trouble with the application, contact **victor.lebars@univ-rennes1.fr**
+If you are having any trouble with the application, contact **victor.lebars@univ-rennes1.fr** or the dedicated [Github issue page](https://github.com/IGDRion/deseq2-viewer/issues).

 ## Authors and acknowledgment
 Author: Victor Le Bars